mmcloughlin/addchain/README.md

 which frequently exhibit binary structure, such as those derived from [Solinas primes](https://en.wikipedia.org/wiki/Solinas_prime).

-> We have not yet found this method described in the literature, so it may be a new development.
+> I have not seen this method discussed in the literature.
+Please help me find references to prior art if you know any.

 ### Optimization